KelseyBrick/PSYCHO-403/Assignment_3/README.md

 ### Indexing Exercises
-1. See code:
+1. Create a list of strings called "colors", containing the following colors in this order: red, orange, yellow, green, blue, purple.
+See code:
 ```
 colours = ['red', 'orange', 'yellow', 'green', 'blue', 'purple']
 print(colours)
 ```
 ['red', 'orange', 'yellow', 'green', 'blue', 'purple']

 2. Using indexing, print the penultimate color.
+See code:
 ```
 print(colours[-2])
 ```
 blue

 3. Using indexing, print the 3rd and 4th characters of the penultimate color.
+See code:
 ```
 print(colours[-2][2])
 print(colours[-2][3])